 After-tax contributions

-To start or increase your standard contributions on an ongoing basis, for Queensland Government employees, please complete this form (pdf) and give it to your payroll office.
+To start or increase your standard contributions if you're a Queensland Government employee, download and complete this form (pdf).
+Then give it to your payroll office.

 Salary sacrifice